edmundhung/conform/packages/conform-react/README.md

 <details>
 <summary>What is `form.props`?</summary>

-It is a group of properties properties required to hook into form events.
+It is a group of properties required to hook into form events.
 They can also be set explicitly as shown below:

 ```tsx
 function RandomForm() {